quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Zero RTT {#zero-rtt}

 QUIC provides for 0-RTT connection establishment.
-This presents opportunities and challenges for applications using QUIC.
+Though the same facility exists in TLS 1.3 with TCP, 0-RTT presents opportunities and challenges for applications using QUIC.

-## Thinking in Zero RTT

 A transport protocol that provides 0-RTT connection establishment is qualitatively different than one that does not from the point of view of the